latentflip/nodesecurity-blog/articles/2014-06-24-two-reads-dont-make-a-write.md

 HTTP/1.1 403 Forbidden
 ~~~~~

 The first request succeeds and the second fails because Alice does not have enough money.
 But we made these requests sequentially, what happens if we make these requests concurrently?
 I'll show you!
 Here is some quick Go code to make the magic happen.
-All it does is make the same two requests, but concurrently in two goroutines at the same time.
+All it does is make the same two requests, but concurrently in two goroutines.

 ~~~~~go
 package main